airpair/git-powered-collaborative-blogging/post.md

 > *How cool would it be if everything on the web were forkable?* Imagine a digital world extinct of typos!

 This section covers a gamut of different forces that led us to integrate the GitHub API with our existing author tools.
-Some of our motivations came from a sense that this could be groundbreaking and indeed evolutionary...
+Some of our motivations came from a sense that this could be groundbreaking and indeed revolutionary...
 Others guiding influences were simple marketing problems we needed to solve, probably challenges relevant to every publisher.
 Mostly though we've had a great time working with our authors.
 We thank you guys deeply for inspiring more than a million readers to come to AirPair in the last few months.
 We've been waiting to build ways to enhance your success and make your content easier to find.
 To quote a friend whose tweet I came by in perfect timing writing this post:

 ![Make things easier](//airpair.github.io/img/2015/01/making-things-easier.png)